-MCIT computed at two per cent of gross profit amounted to P3,189,316 and P4,057,178 in 2019 and 2018, respectively.
+MCIT computed at two per cent of gross profit amounted to P17,246,709 and P3,189,316 in 2020 and 2019, respectively.

-Republic Act No. 9504, An Act Amending National Internal Revenue Code, provides that starting July 1, 2008, the optional standard deduction (OSD) equivalent to 40 per cent of gross income may be claimed as an alternative deduction in computing for the RCIT.
+Republic Act No. 9504, An Act Amending National Internal Revenue Code, provides that starting July 1, 2008, the Optional Standard Deduction (OSD) equivalent to 40 per cent of gross income may be claimed as an alternative deduction in computing for the RCIT.

-The Corporation has opted to use Itemized Deduction in 2019 and the Optional Standard Deduction (OSD) in 2018.
+The Corporation has opted to use OSD in 2020 and Itemized Deduction in 2019.
 The presentation of the Statements of Comprehensive Income reflects the "Gross Income" which was the basis in computing the OSD to arrive at the taxable income.
-Direct expenses incurred to provide the services as provided in Section 4 of RA 16-2008 was presented as a deduction from the gross revenue.
+Direct expenses Incurred to provide the services as provided in Section 4 of RA 16-2008 was presented as a deduction from the gross revenue.